 - Avoid simply restating the Results in the Discussion rather than explaining how each result advances the overall conclusions of the study.

 - The final part of the Discussion should refer back to the rationale for the study and explain how the findings have advanced the area.

-Abbreviations and Nomenclature: Abbreviations and nomenclature should follow the recommendations of the International Union of Pure and Applied Chemistry and the International Union of Biochemistry [see http://www.chem.qmul.ac.uk/iupac/jcbn/].
+We strongly recommend authors employ the format and guidelines detailed below.Abbreviations and Nomenclature: Abbreviations and nomenclature should follow the recommendations of the International Union of Pure and Applied Chemistry and the International Union of Biochemistry [see http://www.chem.qmul.ac.uk/iupac/jcbn/].
 The International system of Units (SI units) is recommended.
 It is desirable to include appropriate conversion factors to aid the reader.

 Title Page, Conflict of Interest Page, MicroAbstract (Original Studies), Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusion, Clinical Practice Points, Acknowledgments, References, Tables, Figures.
 (Number ALL pages consecutively)

 Each manuscript should start its abstract with a microabstract limited to 3-4 sentences (60 words).
 The microabstract is not included as part of the structured abstract and will be excerpted in the Table of Contents to each issue.
 It may also be used for wider circulation.
 It should describe the:

 - General significance of the findings

 Authors should complete a short summary (250 words or less) detailing the clinical importance of the study.
 The summary should address the following questions: